turtleflyer/smart-hooks/packages/smart-hooks/use-interstate/README.md

   // If they are called both, it will throw an error
   ```

-- A setter function returned by `useInterstate` is not changing during the component life and having
+- A setter function returned by `useInterstate` will not change during the component life and always
-  stable identity similarly to the standard hook
+  has a stable identity similar to the standard hook
   [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate).

 ## Scope